soulnai/gaeenv/README.rst

     If you want to use in requirements.txt links like git+git://github.com/anglinb/python-crunchbase you should add egg name at the end of string.
     I.e. git+git://github.com/anglinb/python-crunchbase#egg=crunchbase.
 It's required to make all links correct.
+    Also #egg name should be equal to at least one of names listed in top-level.txt in project that you want to link.

     $ . env/bin/activate
     (env)$ pip install -r requirements.txt